NgocNhi-512/MIS-311/README.md

 A total of **501 missing values** were identified across several columns in the dataset.
 These missing values were reviewed and handled appropriately during the cleaning process to minimise their impact on the analysis.

 * Duplicate Rows:

+Total exact duplicate rows: **3**

+Duplicate entries
+- Brunei
+- Eritrea
+- Montenegro

-A total of **3 duplicate rows** were identified and removed to ensure consistency and accuracy in the dataset.
+These rows are fully duplicated, meaning every column contains the same values.
+They were identified and removed to ensure consistency and accuracy in the dataset.

  * Data Types: